Jungle adventures, ancient ruins and a submarine paradise

 The top three things to do in Belize

 There are countless wonderful experiences to be had in this tropical country.
-For further inspiration take a look at the trip ideas put together by our trusted local experts at the foot of this page, but in the meantime here are our top three things to do in Belize.
+For further inspiration take a look at the trip ideas put together by our trusted local experts, but in the meantime here are our top three things to do in Belize.

 Take 7 marine reserves, 400 cayes, 500 varieties of fish, 100 different types of coral and one Big Blue Hole and you’ve got yourself a world class dive destination.
 Lying a few kilometres offshore, Belize’s barrier reef is the second largest on the planet, home to a stunning underwater garden of eden.
 In the centre of the Lighthouse Reef you’ll find a marine sinkhole over 400 ft deep and 300 ft wide, known around the world as the Blue Hole.
 See remarkable stalactites and rock formations in this 10,000 year old collapsed cave.

 Over 3,000 years ago, Mayan civilisation was thriving in Central America, and the numerous archaeological sites scattered across Belize bear testament to their ingenuity.
 If you were to choose only two to visit, the most extensive ruins can be found at Caracol, and arguably the most impressive are those at Xunantunich.
 Caracol sits high on the Vaca Plateau and has the tallest man-made structure in Belize, and Xunantunich is decorated with spectacular friezes.